particle-iot/docs/src/content/en/shared/firmware.md

 Writes an analog value (PWM wave) to a pin.
 Can be used to light a LED at varying brightnesses or drive a motor at various speeds.
 After a call to analogWrite(), the pin will generate a steady square wave of the specified duty cycle until the next call to analogWrite() (or a call to digitalRead() or digitalWrite() on the same pin).
 The frequency of the PWM signal is approximately 500 Hz.

-On the Spark Core, this function works on pins A0, A1, A4, A5, A6, A7, D0 and D1.
+- On the Spark Core, this function works on pins A0, A1, A4, A5, A6, A7, D0 and D1.
+- On the Photon, this function works on pins A0, A1, A2, A3, A4, A5, WKP, TX and RX

 The analogWrite function has nothing to do with the analog pins or the analogRead function.